lmasoudiaya-11/Citysmart_Map/README.md

 ## How to Build and Run

 This project uses **CMake** to configure and build the 3D city map.

+Ensure that Raylib and any required textures/models are available in the project directory before running.
 Follow these steps:

 ```powershell

 1. **Clean the old build directory** (recommended for linker fixes):
 Remove-Item -Path .\build -Recurse -Force